FAQs

 Do you have an attendance policy?

-We do not require a formal attendance record.
-We realize that one of the joys of homeschooling is flexibility and the freedom to travel when it is best for your family.
 As a courtesy, if you are going to be absent, we ask that you let us know.
-As stated in the Tuition Policy section, your financial commitment is for the semester, independent of the number of days you physically attend.
+As stated in our tuition policy, your financial commitment is for the semester, independent of the number of days you physically attend.

 Do you have a sick policy?